Kingsview Wealth Management LLC Has $1.93 Million Position in Lincoln National Co. (NYSE:LNC)

 A number of other institutional investors and hedge funds have also bought and sold shares of the business.
 TCI Wealth Advisors Inc. boosted its stake in Lincoln National by 24.0% during the third quarter.
 TCI Wealth Advisors Inc. now owns 833 shares of the financial services provider’s stock worth $57,000 after buying an additional 161 shares in the last quarter.
 Daiwa Securities Group Inc. boosted its stake in shares of Lincoln National by 1.6% in the 3rd quarter.
 Daiwa Securities Group Inc. now owns 10,676 shares of the financial services provider’s stock valued at $734,000 after purchasing an additional 170 shares in the last quarter.
 Wedbush Securities Inc. boosted its stake in shares of Lincoln National by 3.3% in the 3rd quarter.
 Wedbush Securities Inc. now owns 5,479 shares of the financial services provider’s stock valued at $377,000 after purchasing an additional 174 shares in the last quarter.
 Schroder Investment Management Group boosted its stake in shares of Lincoln National by 1.4% in the 3rd quarter.
 Schroder Investment Management Group now owns 13,986 shares of the financial services provider’s stock valued at $961,000 after purchasing an additional 199 shares in the last quarter.
 Finally, AMG National Trust Bank boosted its stake in shares of Lincoln National by 1.0% in the 3rd quarter.
 AMG National Trust Bank now owns 21,110 shares of the financial services provider’s stock valued at $1,451,000 after purchasing an additional 214 shares in the last quarter.
 Hedge funds and other institutional investors own 84.78% of the company’s stock.

 Several brokerages have recently commented on LNC.
-Royal Bank of Canada boosted their target price on shares of Lincoln National from $70.00 to $76.00 and gave the company a “sector perform” rating in a research note on Friday, November 5th.
-Zacks Investment Research downgraded shares of Lincoln National from a “hold” rating to a “sell” rating and set a $68.00 target price on the stock. in a research note on Tuesday, December 14th.
+Barclays reduced their target price on shares of Lincoln National from $73.00 to $72.00 and set an “equal weight” rating on the stock in a research note on Tuesday, January 11th.
+Piper Sandler upgraded shares of Lincoln National from a “neutral” rating to an “overweight” rating and boosted their target price for the company from $73.00 to $83.00 in a research note on Wednesday, January 5th.
 The Goldman Sachs Group began coverage on shares of Lincoln National in a research note on Thursday, December 2nd.
 They issued a “buy” rating and a $88.00 target price on the stock.
-Wolfe Research assumed coverage on shares of Lincoln National in a research note on Friday, January 21st.
-They issued an “outperform” rating and a $99.00 target price on the stock.
-Finally, Piper Sandler raised Lincoln National from a “neutral” rating to an “overweight” rating and lifted their price target for the company from $73.00 to $83.00 in a report on Wednesday, January 5th.
+Jefferies Financial Group assumed coverage on shares of Lincoln National in a research note on Tuesday, January 25th.
+They issued a “buy” rating and a $80.00 target price on the stock.
+Finally, Morgan Stanley lifted their price target on Lincoln National from $79.00 to $81.00 and gave the company an “overweight” rating in a report on Tuesday, February 22nd.
 One research analyst has rated the stock with a sell rating, seven have given a hold rating and six have given a buy rating to the stock.
 According to data from MarketBeat, Lincoln National currently has a consensus rating of “Hold” and an average target price of $76.07.

 Lincoln National (NYSE:LNC – Get Rating) last announced its quarterly earnings data on Wednesday, February 2nd.
 The financial services provider reported $1.56 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $1.90 by ($0.34).
 The firm had revenue of $4.77 billion for the quarter, compared to the consensus estimate of $4.70 billion.
 Lincoln National had a return on equity of 7.49% and a net margin of 7.31%.
 The business’s revenue for the quarter was up 2.4% compared to the same quarter last year.
 During the same period in the prior year, the firm posted $1.78 earnings per share.
 As a group, equities analysts predict that Lincoln National Co. will post 10.67 EPS for the current year.